Dexmethylphenidate (By mouth)

 Focalin, Focalin XRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to dexmethylphenidate.
-Do not use this medicine if you have glaucoma, or if you are anxious, tense, or agitated most of the time.
-Do not use this medicine if you have muscle tics or a history of Tourette syndrome.

 How to Use This Medicine: